 The Sustainability Committee was established in October 2021 with the Representative Director and Chairman as the committee's chair and the Representative Director and President as its vice-chair.
 The committee formulates MISUMI's Basic Policy of Sustainability, reviews management plans and policies, implements action to address social issues, and provides the Board of Directors with reports and recommendations.

 To promote ESG management across departments throughout the Group, the Sustainability Committee, under the supervision of the Board of Directors, assigns a Sustainability Officer, coordinates with the divisions, companies, and platforms that are the Group's executive organizations to monitor and assess ESG target setting and progress, and continuously roll out pro-sustainability initiatives.

 The Sustainability Platform is a company-wide pro-sustainability organization.
 It clarifies critical ESG issues, including climate change problems.
 The platform also coordinates with business locations in Japan as well as each officer covering China, the rest of Asia, Europe, and the Americas.
 Through this organization, MISUMI creates individual policies addressing issues in each region and issues progress reports to the Group’s Executive Committee and Sustainability Committee.

-At least once a year, the Sustainability Committee will deliberate reassessments on climate change risks and report to the Board of Directors.
+At least twice a year, the Sustainability Committee will deliberate reassessments on climate change risks and report to the Board of Directors.

 （Sustainability Management Structure）